KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 It is the living **Axis Mundi** of every soul, the structure connecting the Valleys of matter to the Supernal junction.

 It teaches that Revelation is proportional to alignment.
-Law moves declivously upon those who climb acclivously, for altitude is both physical and moral geometry.
+Law moves declivously upon those who climb acclivously, for orientation is both physical and moral geometry.
 The **Covenant** is always made beyond the plains of distraction.

 Its message: